ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A BPI Workgroup has been established with at least one member.
 * BPI Edge Storage has been set up and is operational within the BPI.
 * The BPI Workgroup members or their delegates have access to the BPI network and the necessary permissions to discover and access BPI Edge Storage.
-* There exists one or more methds within the BPI to discover resources associated with or operated by the BPI, such as service discovery protocols or manual configuration.
+* There exists one or more methods within the BPI to discover resources associated with or operated by the BPI, such as service discovery protocols or manual configuration.

 Test steps:

 1. Make BPI Edge Storage discoverable by BPI Workgroup members or their delegates within the BPI using the BPI discovery mechanism.
-2. Attempt to discover BPI Edge Storage using various BPI diiscovery methods.
+2. Attempt to discover BPI Edge Storage using various BPI discovery methods.
-3. Verify that BPI Edge Storage has been successfully identified and can subequently be accessed by BPI Workgroup members or their delegates.
+3. Verify that BPI Edge Storage has been successfully identified and can subsequently be accessed by BPI Workgroup members or their delegates.
 4. Verify that BPI Edge Storage is accessible only to authorized parties and that unauthorized access attempts are rejected.
 5. Attempt to repeat Steps 1. to 4. after the BPI Edge Storage has been removed from the BPI discovery mechanism